 - Separated-at-Birth Casting: She and Idina Menzel look as if they could be mother and daughter.

 - She Really Can Act: Her singing voice tends to overshadow her acting talents, and she's more often thought of as a voice.
-In Scream Queens she not only doesn't sing at all on the show but also goes radically against type from her wholesome good girl image - showing that she's also a gifted actress in addition to her singing.
+In Scream Queens she not only doesn't sing at all on the show but also goes radically against type from her perceived "wholesome good girl" image, impressing fans.

 - What Could Have Been: She was originally cast as Kate Upton's friend/rival in The Layover - because of a scheduling conflict, she was replaced by Alexandra Daddario.